pythseq/dada2_and_obitools/README.md

 To build the error model, the function alternates estimation of the error rate and inference of sample composition until they converge on a jointly consistent solution.

 The algorithm calculates the abundance p-value for each sequence.
 This p-value is defined by a Poisson distribution, with a parameter correspondig to the rate of amplicons of a sequence i generated from a sequence j.
-The smallest this p-value is, the more reads of sequence i can be explained by errors from sequence j.

 Before that, a partition is built with the most abundant sequence as the core.
 All the other sequences are compared to this core.
 The sequence with the smallest p-value is analyzed : if this p-value is inferior than a parameter of the algorithm (OMEGA_A), this sequence become the core of a new partition.
 The other sequences joins the partition most likely to have produced the core.
 This operation is repeated until there is no p-value which falls under the parameter *OMEGA_A*.